Newmark Group: Awards and recognition

-In 2025, Newmark ranked as the #1 Top Mortgage Banking and Brokerage by Commercial Property Executive and Multi-Housing News.
+In 2026, Newmark ranked #1 among Commercial Property Executive’s Top Commercial Real Estate Finance Firms, with more than $72.4 billion in debt and equity placements.
+Newmark also reported being ranked #1 among Multi-Housing News’ Top Multifamily Finance Firms.
+It was also named to the 2026 IAOP Global 100, marking its 17th consecutive year on the list.

+In 2025, Newmark ranked #1 among Commercial Property Executive’s and Multi-Housing News’ Top Mortgage Banking and Brokerage Firms, with loans totaling more than $48.4 billion.
+It was also named the #1 Freddie Mac Multifamily lender for manufactured housing communities and received Euromoney’s North America’s Best Real Estate Adviser award.
+Newmark reported being ranked #1 among U.S. office sales brokers for deals of at least $25 million, with a 26% market share, according to Real Estate Alert.
+It also reported #1 subsector breakouts for brokers of multifamily properties in senior living and student housing.
+In addition, Newmark was named to the 2025 Global Outsourcing 100 by the International Association of Outsourcing Professionals for the 16th consecutive year.

 In 2024, Newmark was named as a Best Place to Work by GlobeSt.
 It was also awarded World’s Best Real Estate Consultant by Euromoney.

-In 2023, Commercial Property Executive named Newmark third in its annual Top Commercial Real Estate Brokerage Firms ranking, following CBRE and Cushman & Wakefield.

-Real Capital Analytics named Newmark the 3rd largest investment broker in the Americas in 2020 based on sell-side investment sales activity.
+In 2023, Newmark reported ranking third in U.S. investment sales for the full year, according to preliminary data from MSCI, excluding $21.7 billion of the Signature equity portion.

+In 2021, Multi-Housing News ranked Newmark third among its Most Powerful Brokerage Firms based on 2020 transaction volume.

 Controversies

 In 2022, Newmark commercial real estate agents were sued by a client after they drastically mispriced an asset in a deal they brokered.
 The property, once owned by OCA - Asian Pacific American Advocates, a Washington, D.C.–based non-profit, was sold for $4.4 million.
 Four months later, the buyer resold the asset for a 30% increase.
 The non-profit claimed that it did not receive the full price for its property because of errors made by Newmark's agents.

 In 2018, the company was sued by an administrative assistant over sexual harassment claims.
 While working in the firm, she alleged suffering repeated sexual advances, which she rebuffed.
 She further claimed that when she raised the issue to human resources, she was terminated.
 In a statement, a Newmark spokesperson said "we have thoroughly investigated allegations made by a former employee and have determined them to be baseless."

 In 2017, a Newmark executive, Mike Arnold, was sued for sexual harassment.
 Arnold's lawyers sought disclosure of the victim's real name and dismissal of the case on procedural grounds.
 The victim claimed she was ogled and stalked, among other sexual harassment.